TolikPylypchuk/SharpHook/docs/articles/reactive.md

 The `HookEnabled` and `HookDisabled` observables will emit a single event and then immediately complete afterwards.

+> [!IMPORTANT]
+> Always use one instance of `IReactiveGlobalHook` at a time in the entire application since they all must use
+> the same static method to set the hook callback for libuiohook, so there may only be one callback at a time.

 ## The Default Implementations

 SharpHook.Reactive provides two implementations of `IReactiveGlobalHook`: